aerisarn/mesa-uwp/docs/envvars.rst

       Check VM faults and dump debug info.
    ``reserve_vmid``
       Force VMID reservation per context.
-   ``nogfx``
-      Disable graphics.
-Only multimedia compute paths can be used.
    ``nongg``
       Disable NGG and use the legacy pipeline.
    ``nggc``